Bayesian inverse Navier-Stokes problems: joint flow field reconstruction and parameter learning: Bayesian inversion of nonlinear models

 Given experimental, possibly noisy and sparse, vector field data of a physical quantity, $\bm{u}^\star$, we assume that we already know a physical model, $\bm{u}=\bm{u}(\bm{x})$, that can fit the data for suitable, \emph{physically-interpretable} parameters, $\bm{x}$.
 In other words, there exist parameters $\bm{x}^\circ$ such that

-where $\mathcal{Z}\coloneqq\mathcal{S}\mathcal{Q}$ is the operator that maps model parameters to model solutions projected into the data space, $\mathcal{S}$ is the model space to data space projection operator, which is linear and non-invertible\footnote{Except if the two spaces are identical, in which case $\mathcal{S}\equiv\mathrm{I}$, where $\mathrm{I}$ is the identity operator.}, and $\mathcal{Q}$ is the operator that encapsulates the physical model, which is nonlinear and invertible\footnote{Assuming that there is a unique solution, $\bm{u}\equiv\mathcal{Q}\bm{x}$, for each parameter, $\bm{x}$.}.
+where `$\simeq$' denotes an approximation in some metric space to be defined later, $\mathcal{Z}\coloneqq\mathcal{S}\mathcal{Q}$ is the operator that maps model parameters to model solutions projected into the data space, $\mathcal{S}$ is the model space to data space projection operator, which is linear and non-invertible\footnote{Except if the two spaces are identical, in which case $\mathcal{S}\equiv\mathrm{I}$, where $\mathrm{I}$ is the identity operator.}, and $\mathcal{Q}$ is the operator that encapsulates the physical model, which is nonlinear.
 Under this assumption, the main goal is to find $\bm{x}^\circ$, which is of interest because it often pertains to physical quantities that cannot be directly measured, and which are instead inferred from the data.
-At the same time, we obtain the reconstructed (model-filtered) velocity field, $\bm{u}^\circ\equiv\mathcal{Q}\bm{x}^\circ$, which fits the noisy, sparse, and under-resolved data.
+At the same time, we obtain the reconstructed (model-filtered) velocity field, $\bm{u}^\circ\equiv\mathcal{Q}\bm{x}^\circ$, which fits (as opposed to overfits) \REVV{the noisy, sparse, and under-resolved data, $\bm{u}^\star$}.
 Starting from the assumptions that i) the \emph{model explains the data}, and ii) the \emph{data noise is Gaussian}, we write